Skip to Content

 Incompatible Damaged or Blocked Water Supply Hose

-It is no surprise that pressure washers require plenty of water in order to work properly and produce a steady stream of highly pressurized water.
-A decent-sized pressure washer unit needs around 4 liters of water every minute to run properly.
-In fact, the supply hose or inlet hose of a pressure washer is probably the first component to check if you are experiencing low pressure from your pressure washer.
+A decent-sized pressure washer unit needs around 4 liters of water every minute to run correctly.
+The pressure washer’s supply or inlet hose is probably the first component to check if you are experiencing low pressure from your pressure washer.

 Incompatible Inlet/Supply Hose:

-The diameter of a pressure washer supply hose matters a lot and you can’t expect to use the same diameter hose on every kind of pressure washer unit.
-If you use an inlet hose that is too narrow or too wide for the pressure washer it is going to provide an incorrect amount of water to the pressure washer unit and reduce the pressure of the unit.
+Using an inlet hose that is too narrow or too wide for the pressure washer will provide an incorrect amount of water to the pressure washer unit and reduce its pressure.

 Fix: Incompatible inlet/supply hose

-The only way to solve the issue of an incompatible inlet hose is to get a new hose that is designed to be used with your pressure washer.
+The only way to solve the issue of an incompatible inlet hose is to get a new hose designed to be used with your pressure washer.
 You can refer to the user manual of your pressure washer to know the correct diameter inlet hose for your pressure washer.
-But if you don’t have the user manual for your pressure washer here are some general inlet hose diameters and their compatible pressure washer unit sizes:

-• 5/16” Hoses: These are considered mid-diameter hoses and they are suitable for pressure washers rated between 2700-3600 psi.
+• 5/16″ Hoses: These are considered mid-diameter hoses, and they are suitable for pressure washers rated between 2700-3600 psi.
 But these hoses are rarely used and are not very common.

 Damaged Supply/Inlet Hose:

-If the inlet hose of your pressure washer has any leaks or cracks in it, then the water can leak, and insufficient water will be supplied to the pump causing low water pressure.
+If the inlet hose of your pressure washer has any leaks or cracks, then the water can leak, and insufficient water will be supplied to the pump, causing low water pressure.
 Since the pressure washer inlet hose has to withstand a lot of pressure, it is not uncommon for an inlet hose to crack or break.
-If the damage is not too severe and the cracks are not spread all across the length of the supply hose, you can repair the hose at home, but if the cracks are too big, it is best to get a new hose similar to the old one.

 Fix: Damaged supply/inlet hose

 You can use shears, a coupling kit with hose clamps, and a screwdriver to fix a crack or cut in the inlet hose.
-Once you have all the items ready you can follow these steps to repair the cracked or damaged inlet hose:
+Once you have all the items ready, you can follow these steps to repair the cracked or damaged inlet hose:

 • Step 1: Remove the hose: Remove the hose from the tap and the pressure washer unit.

-• Step 2: Cut the damaged section: Once you have spotted the crack you can cut the hose perpendicularly to remove the damaged section of the inlet hose using shears.
+• Step 2: Cut the damaged section: Once you have spotted the crack, you can cut the hose perpendicularly to remove the damaged section of the inlet hose using shears.
 Make the cuts at least half an inch on both sides of the crack.

-• Step 3: Secure both the pipe ends: Now, take the coupling kit with both male and female parts.
+• Step 3: Secure both the pipe ends.
+Now, take the coupling kit with both male and female parts.
 But before fitting the ends of the hose on the male and female sides of the coupling kit, you will have to put the hose clamps over the hose to secure both ends of the pipe on the coupling kit.

 • Step 6: Join the ends of the coupling: Finally, you will have to join both the male and female ends of the coupling kit together to finish the repair.
 And you can do it simply by turning both ends together until they are tight.